Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

-where $n$ is mode rank, the coefficient $a_n$ indicates each modes' contribution to the dataset variance, and $\phi_n(\delta,\gamma)$ encodes the mode's spatial structure.
+where $n$ is mode rank, the coefficient $a_n$ indicates each mode's contribution to the dataset variance, and $\phi_n(\delta,\gamma)$ encodes the mode's spatial structure.
 One of the main advantages of POD is that $a_n$ decays strongly with $n$, making this decomposition suitable for dimensionality reduction.
-In our database, the first four modes accounted $> 90\%$ of the variance, so we considered reduced-order models with four modes.
+The first four modes accounted $> 90\%$ of the variance in our database, so we considered reduced-order models with four modes.

-In this work, we hypothesized that it is possible to differentiate between patients with and without AF according to each patient's projection on the POD modes.
-Therefore, the POD modes were calculated using as input the 180 snapshots obtained from anatomical models, that is, $\phi_n (\delta,\gamma)$.
-Subsequently, all cases were projected on these modes and the coefficient distributions $a_n$ were compared.
+In this work, we hypothesized that it is possible to differentiate between \rebuttal{anatomies with and without AF according to each anatomy projection on the POD modes}. \rebuttal{We represented each particular dataset as $ F^j(\delta,\gamma) = \sum_{n=1}^N a^j_n \phi_n (\delta,\gamma) $ where $j=1,\dots, 180$ labels the specific dataset, $n$ denotes POD mode rank, and the functions $\phi_n (\delta,\gamma)$ are the POD eigenmodes.
+Thus, $a^j_n $ measures the projection of each hemodynamic map from the dataset $j$ into the eigenmode $n$ of the POD of the full cohort.} Subsequently, all cases were projected on these modes, and the coefficient distributions $a_n$ were compared.